HelalBR/CognicaoVisual/README.md

 Then open the driving simualtor, select the desired track and click on Autonomous Drive.
 You can see a video of every step of this process, [here](https://www.youtube.com/watch?v=2i512pD1Llk).

-# Model testing and validating
+# Model testing and validation

 Now that we have the trained model and a way to connect the driving simulator with the trained model, we can test and validate the model is working properly.
+Six tests was carried out to evaluate the model performance.
+The tests was:
+* Speed limit of 10 mph on the same track used to train the model
+* Speed limit of 20 mph on the same track used to train the model
+* Speed limit of 30 mph on the same track used to train the model
+* Speed limit of 10 mph on a different track used to train the model
+* Speed limit of 20 mph on a different track used to train the model
+* Speed limit of 30 mph on a different track used to train the model

+That way, we can validate the model on the trained track and check if its working properly on any kind o track (generalization).
+The video showing the tests cand be accessed below:

+[Video 1](https://www.youtube.com/watch?v=SM72TvlOj1M) - Track 1 - slow speed (10 mph)
+[Video 2](https://www.youtube.com/watch?v=eZfYpphAyEw) - Track 1 - medium speed (20 mph)
+[Video 3](https://www.youtube.com/watch?v=45GPOqpjt2I) - Track 1 - high speed (30 mph)
+[Video 4](https://www.youtube.com/watch?v=iZf2pcDBq1s) - Track 2 - slow speed (10 mph)
+[VIdeo 5](https://www.youtube.com/watch?v=Mj4bqOaCCxA) - Track 2 - medium speed (20 mph)
+[Video 6](https://www.youtube.com/watch?v=zzvF4g0k9DA) - Track 2 - high speed (30 mph)

+As we can see from the videos, the model is well trained and is working properly with different types of track (generalization).